San Diego Amusement / Theme Parks

 Belmont Park, Mission Beach – Built in 1925 and reopened in the late 1980s, this is San Diego’s only beachfront amusement center, and it offers “old-time fun” for the whole family.
-Attractions include the historic Giant Dipper Roller Coaster (this original wooden roller coaster is a local landmark), Vertical Plunge, Bumper Mania, Tilt-A-Whirl, Liberty Carousel, Thunder Boats and Pirates Cove, a large indoor children’s play center. (belmontpark.com)
+Attractions include the historic Giant Dipper Roller Coaster (this original wooden roller coaster is a local landmark), Vertical Plunge, Bumper Mania, Tilt-A-Whirl, Liberty Carousel, Thunder Boats and a large indoor children’s play center called Pirates Cove. (belmontpark.com)

 Legoland California, Carlsbad – While the “thrill rides” here are geared to the kids-under-12 set, the intricate, primary-colored, snap-together-block creations are enjoyed by all ages.
-Miniland is especially worth exploring, where some of the nation’s notable architectural structures have been replicated.
-The 128-acre amusement / theme park has 40 hands-on interactive exhibits and family rides, and you can observe Lego bricks being manufactured, as well.
-Note that the park has seasonal hours and is closed periodically during some of the less-busy months; call or check online for operating info for the dates you plan to visit.
-Also, if you are AAA member, bring your card for possible discounts on your admission and gift shop purchases.
-While the discounts aren’t always in effect, it never hurts to ask! (legoland.com/california.htm)
+Miniland, where some of the nation’s notable architectural structures have been replicated, is especially worth exploring.
+The 128-acre park has 40 hands-on interactive exhibits and family rides, and you can observe Lego bricks being manufactured, as well.
+The park’s newest adventure, The LEGO Movie World, opened in 2021.
+The largest addition ever made to the park, it includes six interactive attractions.
+Visitors should note that Legoland California has seasonal hours and is closed periodically during some of the less-busy months; call or check online for operating info for the dates you plan to visit. (legoland.com/california/)